alca4/AI-Based_Bee_Health_Evaluation/README.md

 # Bee-Project

-This repository is the implementation of [Developing an AI-based Integrated System for Bee Health Evaluation] (https://arxiv.org/abs/2401.09988)
-Andrew Liang

 This repository is the implementation of [Developing an AI-based Integrated System for Bee Health Evaluation](https://arxiv.org/abs/2401.09988) by Andrew Liang.